characterdog/share-my-number/README.md

 This app displays a business card and a QR code.
 Other people can add your number to their contact app by scanning the QR code.

 It's possible to configure three independent profiles: private, company and other.
-Feel free to change the names in the settings.
+The profile names are just suggestions.
+Feel free to change them in the settings.

-The following information can be shared:
+You can share the following information:
 * Name
 * Phone number
 * E-mail